Squidex/squidex-docs2/02-documentation/developer-guides/building-a-nextjs-blog-with-squidex.md

 }
 ```

-Click one of the links on the homepage to visit the page where your blog posts will be read.
+Click one of the links on the homepage to visit the page where your blog posts will be rendered.

 Since you will need to render markdown content on this page, you will install [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote), a package that parses markdown content and renders it in your Next.js application.
 Stop the development server by pressing `Ctrl/Cmd + C` on your terminal and run the following command to install `next-mdx-remote`: